Bellic12/Bellic12/README.md

 ###

 <p>
-  You can find more about me on my
-  <a href="https://github.com/Bellic12" target="_blank">GitHub profile</a>
-  or connect with me on
+  You can connect with me on
   <a href="https://www.linkedin.com/in/juanbuitra/" target="_blank">LinkedIn</a>.
 </p>